Havelock Wilson: Political and trade union activities

+Wilson's union revived in 1911, with the outbreak of a wave of seamen's and dockers' strikes in British ports.
+Despite his militant tactics, Wilson was a relative moderate whose goal was to establish friendly relations with shipowners and formal conciliation procedures in the shipping industry to enable disputes to be resolved without recourse to strikes or lockouts.
+This goal was steadily achieved after shipowners recognised the union in 1911 and began working closely with officials during the First World War.
+After 1917, wage rates and conditions were set by the National Maritime Board, which represented the Shipping Federation and Wilson's union.

+Wilson and his union were noted as one of the most vociferous supporters of Britain's involvement in the First World War, because of the loss of merchant seamen to U-Boats.
+This was in contrast to the position of the miners, engineers and railwaymen, who became increasingly sceptical of Britain's war effort by the latter stages of the war.

 He was a founder of the National Democratic Party but stood as a Liberal at the October 1918 by-election in South Shields, when he was elected unopposed.
 He held the seat as a Coalition Liberal at the 1918 general election.

 His last electoral contest came at the 1922 general election, when he stood as a National Liberal candidate, but lost his seat – coming third with only 20.5% of the vote.

-Wilson was noted as one of the most vociferous supporters of Britain's involvement in the First World War.
+In the 1920s, Wilson's reputation as a 'bosses' man' made him increasingly unpopular in the wider labour movement.
+His union was seen as having become little more than a “company union”.

 Havelock Wilson was buried in Hendon Park Cemetery, with many dockers in attendance having walked to the graveside from Docklands.